leonjza/trauth/README.md

 Other variables also exist.
 Those are:

+* `TRAUTH_SESSION_KEY` - The authentication key used to validate cookie values.
+This value must be a 32 character, random string.
+Not setting this value (or using a value of the wrong size), will result in trauth generating a random key to use.
+A random value means everytime trauth starts, you'd need to re-authenticate.
+(Defaults to random value)
 * `TRAUTH_SERVER_PORT` - The port the server should listen on.
 (Defaults to 8080)
 * `TRAUTH_DOMAIN` - The domain trauth should set the sso cookie for.
 This is usually scoped for the parent domain.
 * `TRAUTH_COOKIE_PATH` - The path used for the sso cookie.
 (Defaults to `/`)